-The HONEST Alpha Femme Keto Genix Review
+The HONEST Alpha Femme Keto Genix Review (AVOID IT!)

 Each time a celebrity releases a weight loss product, I feel sad inside.

 Remember the horse in the mud scene from The Never Ending Story?
 That’s my s**t.

 Today I’m looking at Alpha Femme Keto Genix, the new fat loss pills all over Facebook which claim to be “from morning TV presenter Susanna Reid“, and I have to tell you…

 If you’re an avid reader you may be thinking “It’s been a while since Russ totally savaged a product”.
 And you’re right.

 In fact, last time I did was when I took apart Herbalife here.

 But don’t worry, today you’ll get my HONEST Alpha Femme Keto Genix review and I can assure you it’s NOT going to be pretty…

 Alpha Femme Keto Genix Review – What Is It?